-VarSome Clinical currently offers two types of CNV calling solutions:
+VarSome Clinical currently offers two types of CNV calling solutions from FASTQ:

 Whole exome sequencing (WES) or targeted panel data

-For such samples, we use the ExomeDepth CNV caller.
-The read depth based tool requires five or more (ideally between five and ten) germline or somatic samples that have already been analyzed on VarSome Clinical.
-These will be run as a cohort with each sample analyzed using a selection of the remaining samples as controls.
+For the non-WGS analyses we use ExomeDepth, a CNV caller based on a read depth approach.
+To accurately detect CNVs, ExomeDepth requires at least five samples (ideally around ten) germline or somatic samples that have already been analyzed on VarSome Clinical.
+They will be run as a cohort with each sample analyzed, using the rest as a pool to select reference samples.
 The samples should all have been sequenced using the same assay since CNV calls will only be made within the assay's target regions.
-For optimal results, all samples should:

-3. be of the same sex (either all male or all female).
-If the samples of the cohort are of not of the same sex, the CNV calls obtained for chromosomes X and Y will not be reliable.
+- For CNV calls in sex chromosomes, all samples should be of the same sex (either all male or all female).
+If they are not all of the same sex, calls on those chromosomes will not be reliable.

 All samples are analyzed together and the results (along with a visual display) of each sample are shown as a sub-analysis of that sample.